baglanoc-code/EasyComputerGuide/01_what_is_computer.md

-# Урок 1. Что такое компьютер и из чего он состоит
+# Lesson 1.
+What is a Computer and What Does It Consist Of

-## Что такое компьютер?
+## What is a computer?

-**Компьютер** — это электронное устройство, которое может принимать, обрабатывать и сохранять информацию (данные). Компьютеры помогают выполнять различные задачи: работать с текстами, смотреть фильмы, слушать музыку, выходить в интернет, общаться с другими людьми, программировать и многое другое.
+A **computer** is an electronic device that can receive, process, and store information (data).
+Computers help perform various tasks: working with texts, watching movies, listening to music, accessing the internet, communicating with others, programming, and much more.

-### Для чего нужен компьютер?
+### What is a computer used for?
-- Поиск информации и обучение
+- Searching for information and learning
-- Общение с другими людьми (через мессенджеры, социальные сети)
+- Communicating with other people (through messengers, social networks)
-- Развлечения (фильмы, музыка, игры)
+- Entertainment (movies, music, games)
-- Работа с документами и фотографиями
+- Working with documents and photos
-- Программирование, создание сайтов и приложений
+- Programming, creating websites and applications

 ---

-## Основные части компьютера
+## Main parts of a computer

-### 1. **Системный блок** (для настольного компьютера)
+### 1. **System Unit** (for desktop computers)
-- Главное устройство, внутри которого находятся все основные компоненты.
+- The main device that contains all the essential components inside.

-### 2. **Монитор**
+### 2. **Monitor**
-- Экран, на который выводится изображение.
+- The screen that displays images.

-### 3. **Клавиатура**
+### 3. **Keyboard**
-- Устройство для ввода текста и команд.
+- The device used for inputting text and commands.

-### 4. **Мышь**
+### 4. **Mouse**
-- Устройство управления курсором на экране.
+- The device used to control the cursor on the screen.

-### 5. **Ноутбук**
+### 5. **Laptop**
-- Совмещает системный блок, монитор, клавиатуру и мышь в одном корпусе.
+- Combines the system unit, monitor, keyboard, and mouse in one case.
-- Портативный (можно брать с собой).
+- Portable (can be taken with you).

-### 6. **Блок питания или зарядное устройство**
+### 6. **Power Supply or Charger**
-- Подаёт электричество к устройству.
+- Provides electricity to the device.

 ---

-## Внутренние компоненты (для понимания)
+## Internal components (for understanding)

-- **Процессор** (CPU) — "мозг" компьютера, выполняет вычисления.
+- **Processor** (CPU) — the "brain" of the computer; performs calculations.
-- **Оперативная память** (RAM) — временно хранит данные и ускоряет работу программ.
+- **RAM** (Random Access Memory) — temporarily stores data and speeds up program operation.
-- **Жёсткий диск / SSD** — постоянное хранение данных (ваши файлы и программы).
+- **Hard Drive / SSD** — permanent storage of data (your files and programs).
-- **Видеокарта** — помогает показывать сложную графику и видео.
+- **Video Card** — helps display complex graphics and video.

 ---

-## Практическое задание
+## Practical assignment

-1. Посмотрите на свой компьютер или ноутбук. Найдите монитор, клавиатуру, мышь, зарядное устройство.
+1. Look at your computer or laptop.
+Find the monitor, keyboard, mouse, and charger.
-2. Если у вас ноутбук — найдите, где он заряжается и где расположена клавиатура.
+2. If you have a laptop, find where it charges and where the keyboard is located.
-3. Попробуйте включить и правильно выключить устройство:
+3. Try to turn the device on and off properly:
-   - Включение: нажмите кнопку питания.
+   - Turning on: press the power button.
-   - Отключение: используйте меню «Пуск» → «Завершение работы».
+   - Turning off: use the Start menu → Shut down.

 ---

-Хорошего освоения основ! Переходите к следующему уроку после выполнения задания.
+Good luck mastering the basics!
+Move on to the next lesson after completing the assignment.